 About the Host: Cathann A. Kress

 Dr. Cathann A. Kress has served as vice president for agricultural administration and dean of the College of Food, Agricultural, and Environmental Sciences (CFAES) at The Ohio State University since May 2017.
-She is hosting the Dean’s Charity Steer Show to bring together our community to celebrate agriculture and children, both for our 4-H youth development programs as well as for youth who benefit from the Columbus Ronald McDonald House.
-All proceeds from the event will support Ronald McDonald House Charities of Central Ohio.
+She is hosting the Dean’s Charity Steer Show to bring together our community to celebrate agriculture and children, both our 4-H youth as well as youth who benefit from Ronald McDonald House Charities (RMHC) of Central Ohio.
+All proceeds from the event will support RMHC of Central Ohio.
 Every dollar raised means families can stay together only steps away from their hospitalized child during one of the most stressful times of their lives.

-Dean Kress is responsible for Ohio State’s largest college, which consists of 11 academic units, almost 3,700 students, 429 faculty, 1,488 staff, and 11,179 acres throughout the state.
-CFAES also encompasses OSU Extension offices in each of Ohio’s 88 counties, 11 agricultural research stations, the Agricultural Technical Institute and the Ohio Agricultural Research and Development Center, both units of CFAES on our Wooster campus, in Wooster, Ohio.
+Dean Kress is responsible for Ohio State’s largest college, which consists of 408 faculty, 1,305 staff, nearly 3,000 students, over 47,000 living alumni, 11,589 animals, and 11,400 acres.
+CFAES also encompasses OSU Extension offices in each of Ohio’s 88 counties, 11 agricultural research stations, and Ohio State ATI which is located on our CFAES Wooster campus, in Wooster, Ohio.
 Kress is also a full professor in the Department of Agricultural Communications, Education, and Leadership.